makersacademy/airport_challenge/README.md

 When you plane instruct a plane to land or take off, you must pass an airport as an argument.
 The plane sends a request to the airport, which in some cases will be denied by the Air Traffic Control mixin:

-- Requesting to land or take off in extreme weather throws: `WeatherError`.
-The weather forcast is local to each airport and is generated randomly.
-When *atmospheric pressure* becomes *very low*, the forcast will be `stormy` and all take offs and landings are prevented.
+- Requesting to land or take off in extreme weather, throws: `WeatherError`
+  - The `weather forcast` is local to each airport and determined by `atmospheric pressure` (a randomly generated number between 0 and 100).
+When pressure is very low (<= 10), the forcast will be `stormy` and all take offs and landings are prevented

 ```
 2.6.5 :005 > private_jet.land(LHR)